vangpeter06/Pierre-Bakery/README.md

 ## Description

-_{This is a C# console where it lets user enter numbers of loaves bread and pastry they want.
+_This is a C# console where it lets user enter numbers of loaves bread and pastry they want.
 Pierre Bakery also has a special deal that will be included when the quantity are meant.
 The total of cost will be present when all inputs are enter.
 Specs: When one loaves bread is enter it cost is $5, two is $10 and when it receives two it get one for free.
 It should return having three loaves of bread when two is enter.
-When input for pastry 1 is $2 or 3 for $5, 4 for $7, 5 for $9 and 6 for $10. }_
+When input for pastry 1 is $2 or 3 for $5, 4 for $7, 5 for $9 and 6 for $10._

 ## Setup/Installation Requirements